meson800/orbiter-shipyard/README.txt

 To use in standalone mode, run StackEditor_standalone.exe from the root Orbiter folder.
 The only restriction in standalone mode is that you cannot import/export to Orbiter.

-To use in linked mode, go F4->Custom->StackEditor.
+To use in linked mode inside Orbiter, go F4->Custom->StackEditor.

 When StackEditor loads, you will see four main sections of the GUI.
-In the upper left is the main screen.
+Most of the window will be taken up by the main screen.
 This is where you manipulate all nodes in the session.

-In the upper right is the toolbox list.
+In the upper left is the toolbox list.
 StackEditor comes with a default set of IMS toolboxes to get you started.

 Below the toolbox list is the session manipulation buttons.
 Save/save as saves the current session,